You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • changelog.md — what changed and when

-Link to all three from your CLAUDE.md so Claude always knows where to find and update them.
-You can also wire this up with a slash command:
+Link all three from your CLAUDE.md so Claude always knows where to find and update them.
+A dedicated slash command or sub-agent can trigger updates automatically after each feature is merged.

 Tip 40 · Iteratively Improve Your CLAUDE.md